What happens when you don’t have a solid sales enablement strategy?

 Consider the stakeholders who should be included, together with their roles.

-Ensure you bring in the C-suite early on to get commitment from your executive team before your strategy gets fully underway.
+Ensure you bring in the C-suite early on to get buy-in from your executive team before your strategy gets fully underway.

 4. Map out the customer journey

-At the center of your sales enablement strategy are your customers.
+Your customers are at the center of your sales enablement strategy.

 Consider your buyer’s journey to see where there’s potential for sales to fall through and where you could provide helpful information during the sales process to avoid this.